Effective Date: November 2, 2020

 We share information with other parties for the purposes stated herein or as required by law.
 The following categories are the entities we’ve shared information with, including over the past year.

-We disclose information to our Customers.
-For instance, when a Job Seeker makes their profile information searchable or responds to a job posting from one of our Customers as a Job Applicant, we will share information with that Customer in order to facilitate the hiring process.
-Or if you are Personnel and your employer (our Customer) uses one of our Services, information you input into the Services is accessible by other Customer end users - subject to the security and access controls set up by the Customer.
+We disclose information to employers that utilize our services.
+For instance, when a job seeker makes their profile information searchable within our Services or responds to a job posting, we will share information with employers in order to facilitate the job search and hiring process.
+If your current or former employer uses one of our Services, information you input into the Services is accessible by that employer’s end users - subject to the security and access controls set up by the employer.

 We disclose information to our affiliates with our Customer’s consent in order to facilitate any Service transition or implementation services.